 - Applicants for the PhD are asked to submit a writing sample.

 If you are an International student, also be prepared to include:

 - Proof of English Proficiency following the guidelines listed on the Graduate College website.

 Official transcripts should be mailed to the East Asian Studies Department, c/o Graduate Coordinator, P. O. Box 210105, University of Arizona, Tucson AZ 85721-0105.
 Other departmental materials should be uploaded with your online application.
 Be sure to follow the directions for the application precisely.
 Admission to a graduate degree program is the joint responsibility of both the Graduate College and the academic department.
 Your materials will be carefully evaluated by both entities.

 Generally, applicants for admission to either the MA or PhD programs must satisfy several departmental criteria in addition to those set by the Graduate College.

-The student’s apparent potential for graduate study as evidenced by the previous academic record and relevant achievements is very important.
-The department requires a GPA of 3.0 for regular admission, in a system where 4.0 represents “A.”
+- The student’s apparent potential for graduate study as evidenced by the previous academic record and relevant achievements is very important.
+The department requires a GPA of 3.0 for regular admission for the MA and a GPA of 3.5 for the PhD, in a system where 4.0 represents “A.”

 - Non-native speakers must demonstrate proficiency in English adequate for a satisfactory performance in graduate studies.
-The Graduate College and the department requires a minimum TOEFL score of 550 or 213 (CBT) or 79 (iBT).
+The Graduate College has specified acceptable English Proficiency credentials listed here.

 The Graduate Admissions Committee advises the relevant faculty when applicants indicate that they wish to work in a particular area, so that the faculty concerned can have the opportunity to examine the dossiers of these prospective students.